pmconnolly80/notes/README.md

 AngularJS Notes
 ===============

-Code samples from books or articles about AngularJS (https://angularjs.org/).
+Code samples from AngularJS books or articles that I read.

 Looking for a high-quality AngularJS training?